Centribo/Unity-Shader-Basics-Tutorial/README.md

 ## Part 10: Further Reading

 Hopefully this tutorial has helped you in getting started on writing your own shaders, but there is still alot to learn!
 Shaders are a vital ingredient in helping shape how your game looks and performs.
-My suggestions is to keep experimenting and keep learning. (that doesn't just apply to shaders either!)
+My suggestion is to keep experimenting and keep learning. (that doesn't just apply to shaders either!)
 If you see a neat or notable effect in a game, chances are shaders have a part in achieving it, so try your hand at replicating it.
 This section is dedicated in listing some resources that have been useful to me for learning about shaders.

 * __[Unity Manual, Shader Reference](https://docs.unity3d.com/Manual/SL-Reference.html)__
 	* [ShaderLab Syntax](https://docs.unity3d.com/Manual/SL-Shader.html)